-The Virginia Health Insurance Exchange (also referred to as a "Marketplace") will begin Open Enrollment on October 1st for 2014 effective dates.
+The Virginia Health Insurance Exchange (also referred to as a "Marketplace") began Open Enrollment on November 1st for 2017 effective dates.
 Regardless of any pre-existing conditions, individuals, families and small businesses can apply for affordable medical coverage in Virginia from the top-rated companies.
 You can not be denied for medical conditions, and a special federal subsidy helps reduce premiums.
 Unless otherwise notified, you may keep the existing plan you have, or change policies.

-There will be four available types of policies.
+There are four available types of policies.
 They are Platinum, Gold, Silver and Bronze.
 The expected percentage of medical claims covered under each policy is 60%, 70%, 80% and 90% respectively.
-The Platinum will be the "Cadillac" of the four choices, offering the lowest out-of-pocket costs if you have a claim.
-The Bronze plan will be the cheapest option, but you will incur higher charges when you submit a claim.
+The Platinum is the "Cadillac" of the four choices, offering the lowest out-of-pocket costs if you have a claim.
+The Bronze plan is the cheapest option, but you will incur higher charges when you submit a claim.
 However, it can be a big money-saver for persons that desire low premiums but are willing to assume more risk.
 NOTE: "Unreasonable premium increases" have reduced since the passage of the ACA legislation.

 Each carrier must offer at least one Silver and Gold plan inside the State Exchange.
-By making these two options available, carriers will be allowed to sell coverage "away" from the Exchange.
-It is possible that contracts outside of the Marketplace will feature larger networks of doctors, specialists and hospitals with more competitive pricing (assuming you don't qualify for a subsidy).
+By making these two options available, carriers are allowed to sell coverage "away" from the Exchange.
+Sometimes, contracts outside of the Marketplace will feature larger networks of doctors, specialists and hospitals with more competitive pricing (assuming you don't qualify for a subsidy).
 However, no subsidy applies, so generally, lower income households should not consider these policies.

-These plans will be "standardized," and contain very similar core benefits.
+Compliant plans are "standardized," and contain very similar core benefits.
 The federal government, when passing "The Affordable Care Act," felt there were too many choices for consumers to properly make an informed decision.
-A set of "essential health benefits," or core coverages, must be included in all policies.
-Some of these benefits include maternity, prescriptions, preventive benefits, hospitalization and mental health.
+A set of "essential health benefits," or core coverage, must be included in all policies.
+Some of the prominent benefits include maternity, prescriptions, preventive benefits, hospitalization and mental health.

 If only a few months of benefits are needed, then temporary medical plans would be the most appropriate.
-They'll get you from Point A to Point B without putting a big dent in your budget.
+They will get you from Point A to Point B without putting a big dent in your budget.
 Prices are often about one-half to one-third the cost of a standard plan.
 But, as earlier discussed, since they are not ACA-approved, pre-existing conditions are not covered.

-Will The Same Policies Be Offered In All Counties?
+Are The Same Policies Offered In All Counties?

-No. The SCC Bureau has approved five individual policies with an additional four currently being considered (as of Aug 1 2013).
+No. The SCC Bureau approves all policies in advance, and each year, new options are added.
 Separately, there are six options for small businesses.
-The vast majority of areas will be able to choose among three or four options.
-But there will be some specific areas where only a single policy can be chosen.
-This will likely be in the Southwestern part of the state), additional carriers are entering the Marketplace.
+The vast majority of areas can choose among three or four options.
+But although there are still some specific areas where only a single policy can be chosen (The Southwestern part of the state), additional carriers are entering the Marketplace.

 How And When Do I Buy A Policy

 There is a standard online application that takes about 10-20 minutes to complete utilizing double-redirect software.
 Additional good news is there are no medical questions!
 You can apply for coverage through our website by first requesting a quote near the upper part of this page.
 Your eligibility is virtually guaranteed and you can apply alone or with live assistance.
 The choice is yours.
 Of course, there are no fees or extra charges to pay.

 If you are eligible for Medicaid or Medicare, there is a separate enrollment process.
 Medicaid eligibility guidelines have been expanded for lower-income residents of the state.
 Children may also be able to qualify for special low-cost or no-cost programs.
 The Department Of Medical Assistant Services administers Medicaid and CHIP, which is also known as FAMIS.
 There are both financial and non-financial requirements.

-The Open Enrollment period begins in October and runs through February 28th, 2014.
+The Open Enrollment period began November 1st and runs through January 31.
 However, there are specific circumstances (triggering events) that will allow you to apply at any time.
 For instance, getting married, getting divorced, giving birth, or adopting a child will all qualify.
-If you wish to change from one metal plan to another, (Bronze to Gold, Platinum to Silver etc...) you will have to wait until the next Open Enrollment.
+If you wish to change from one Metal plan to another, (Bronze to Gold, Platinum to Silver etc...) you will have to wait until the next Open Enrollment.
 NOTE: These "triggering events" create an SEP (Special Enrollment Period) exception.

 Who Is Operating The Program?

 The federal government is running the show, which is not unusual.
-Because of the large cost of handling the entire operation and transformation, many states are saving hundreds of millions of dollars by allowing the federal government operate the Exchange.
+Because of the large cost of handling the entire operation and transformation, many states are saving hundreds of millions of dollars by allowing the federal government to operate their Exchange.
 The same applies to smaller businesses (less than 100 employees).
-The "SHOP" will offer coverage and give employers an opportunity to select among numerous options.
+The "SHOP" Exchange offers coverage and gives employers an opportunity to select among numerous options.
 If you do not own a small business, there is no reason to utilize the SHOP Marketplace.

-The state will be involved with some of the management of plans, but essentially will play a backseat role.
+Virginia is involved with some of the management of plans, but essentially plays a backseat role.
 However, in the future, if the state government chooses, they can request to operate the Virginia Health Exchange Marketplace and take over the operation.
 A few years ago, Governor McDonnell discussed legislation regarding the state's roll, but no vote ever took place.
 Typically, because of the cost, individual states do not operate their own programs.

 What Are Navigators And Why Did Our State Get So Much Money For Them?